-Group 3: You are the court manager and are in the process of repairing the areas to the building.
+Group 3: You are the fiscal manager and are in the process of repairing the areas to the building.
 You need to relocate staff while the repairs are being conducted.
 You need to continue to complete the accounting work and computer work while the repairs are being conducted.
-You have been asked by the judges to consider the incident and make suggestions for edits to the continuity of operations plan.
-What would you do?
-What suggestions would you make?
+Your administrator has informed you that the existing continuity of operations plan does not account for this type of interruption.
+You have been asked by the administrator to consider editing the continuity of operations plan.
+Create a list of tasks that should be added to your continuity of operations plan to account for this and similar scenarios.

-Such items to consider: Did you have a continuity of operations plan that considered a building fire?
+Such items to consider: What was the reason for the repairs, was there fire or natural disaster?
 Can staff work in another office while the repairs are being conducted?
 Do you have enough office equipment to be able to handle the accounting work while relocated?
-Did you have the necessary supplies to handle the accounting work?
-What did you miss and want to be prepared better for in the future?
+Do you have the necessary supplies to handle the accounting work?
 What if the whole building was damaged?
 Are there other considerations that need to be made to the continuity of operations plan?